 \subsubsection{Let there be Color}

 Iizuka~\etal~\cite{iizuka2016let} designed a neural network\footnote{\url{https://github.com/satoshiiizuka/siggraph2016_colorization}} to primarily colorize the grayscale images and provide scene classification as a secondary task.
-The proposed system has two branches to learn features at multiple scales.
-Both branches are further divided into four subnets, \ie the low-level features subnet, mid-level features subnet, global features subnet, and colorization network.
-The low-level subnet decreases the resolution and extract edges and corners.
-To learn the textures, mid-level features come in handy.
+The proposed system has two branches for learning features at multiple scales.
+Both branches are further divided into four subnets, i.e., the low-level features subnet, mid-level features subnet, global features subnet, and colorization network.
+The low-level subnet decreases the resolution and extracts edges and corners.
+Mid-level features come in handy when learning the textures.

-Similarly, a 256D vector is computed by the global subnet to represent the image.
+Similarly, the global subnet computes a 256D vector to represent the image.
 The mid-level and global features are combined and fed into the colorization network to predict the chrominance channel.
 The final output is restored to the original input resolution.
-The global features help the classification network to classify the scene in the image.
+The global features assist the classification network in classifying the image scene.
 Both the colorization network and scene classification network are jointly trained.

-The low-level features subnet is composed of six convolution layers, the mid-level features subnet has two convolutional layers, and the global features network is comprised of four convolutional layers as well as three fully-connected layers.
-The colorization network is made up of a fusion layer, four convolutional, and two upsampling layers.
-To feed input to the network, the image is resized to 256$\times$256, and then output is upsampled to its original resolution.
-The kernel is of size 3$\times$3; feature channels vary between 64 to 512, and striding is used to reduce the feature map size.
-Moreover, the learning rate is determined automatically using ADADELTA~\cite{zeiler2012adadelta}, the network is optimized using Stochastic Gradient Descent (SGD)~\cite{bottou1991stochastic}, and the system is designed using Torch~\cite{collobert2011torch7}.
+The low-level features subnet consists of six convolution layers; the mid-level features subnet consists of two convolutional layers; and the global features network consists of four convolutional layers and three fully connected layers.
+The colorization network comprises a fusion layer, four convolutional, and two upsampling layers.
+To feed input to the network, the image is resized to 256$\times$256, and then the output is upsampled to its original resolution.
+The kernel is of size 3$\times$3; feature channels vary between 64 and 512, and striding is used to reduce the feature map size.
+Moreover, the learning rate is determined automatically using ADADELTA~\cite{zeiler2012adadelta}, the network is optimized using stochastic gradient descent (SGD)~\cite{bottou1991stochastic}, and the system is designed using Torch~\cite{collobert2011torch7}.